Skip to main content

 There may be a form to fill out

-If you’re receiving a comprehensive assessment for some services such as residential care, home care, and flexible care, the assessor will ask you to complete an Application for Care Form.
+If you’re receiving a comprehensive assessment for some services such as care in an aged care home, care in your home, and flexible care, the assessor will ask you to complete an Application for Care Form.

 Your assessor will talk to you about your needs

-The assessor will have a copy of the information you gave to the My Aged Care contact centre.
-This gives them an idea of what support you might need to help you return to, or keep the level of independence needed to manage your day-to-day life.
+The assessor will have a copy of the information you provided to My Aged Care (either on the phone or in the online assessment application).
+This gives them an idea of what support you might need to help you return to or keep the level of independence needed to manage your day-to-day life.
 They’ll also ask about:

 • what support you already have, and if it will continue